coleyrockin/deep-thoughts/README.md

-# deep-thoughts
+# Deep Thoughts
-Social media application called "Deep Thoughts," where users can create an account, post their thoughts for others to see, and interact with other users through these thoughts using MERN stack.
+Social media application called "Deep Thoughts," where users can create an account, post their thoughts for others to see and interact with other users through these thoughts using MERN stack.

 ## Technology
 * MongoDB